vintasoftware/django-virtual-models/README.md

 )
 ```

-If, for example, you forget to add the `nomination_count` field on `VirtualPerson`, the following exception will appear:
+If, for example, you forget to add the `nomination_count` field on `VirtualPerson`, the following exception will appear when using `MovieSerializer`:

 ![MissingVirtualModelFieldException exception](https://user-images.githubusercontent.com/397989/193944879-5205d80b-4102-415e-b178-7630a14db5a1.png)